lexy-ai/lexy/docs/docs/tutorials/index.md

-Our binding automatically runs asynchronous jobs to process our documents and store the results in our index as embeddings.
 We can now query our index for "_famous artists_" and see the results ranked by cosine similarity.

 ```python
 index.query(query_text='famous artists', query_field='bio_embedding', k=3)